dasshiva/Rainbow/README.md

 ### Statement types
 The Rainbow language has the following 6 types of statements:
-- `Set`: As mentioned above, a set statement either declares a new variable or changes the value of an already existing variable depending in the arguements passed to it.
+- `Set`: As mentioned above, a set statement either declares a new variable or changes the value of an already existing variable depending on the arguements passed to it.
 For example:\
 ``
 Set int a 12
 ``
 This creates a new variable of type `int` called a and initializes to the value 12 ``
 Set a 32